 There’s no place like Rome

 Last but not least on the museum menu is the National Roman Legion Museum at Caerleon, where you can travel back in time to learn what life was like in a remote outpost of the Roman Empire.
+It's currently closed until autumn 2019 undergoing essential maintenance.
 The museum sits on the site of one of only three permanent fortresses the Romans built in Britain with impressive remains that include the UK’s most complete amphitheatre, baths and the only surviving Legionary barracks anywhere in Europe.